Comparing Magnesium and Melatonin as Natural Sleep Aids

 Sleep inducing fruits and minerals are a healthy alternative to taking sleeping drugs, and fruits and vegetables in general are among the healthiest foods in existence.
 For more information on natural minerals for sleep, visit the Sleep Minerals II page.

-Magnesium as an Insomnia Remedy – Proven Research
+Magnesium for Sleep – Proven Research

-A National Institutes of Health fact sheet says that adults are at increased risk of magnesium deficiency due to a decreased ability to absorb the mineral.
 And according to the Journal “Sleep”, nearly 50% of older adults are experiencing insomnia and having with difficulties with falling asleep, staying asleep, and waking up early.

-Several reports have come out regarding the role of magnesium deficiency in insomnia.
-The journal “Magnesium Research” writes that magnesium deficiency contributes to sleep disorders and interrupts sleep by reducing melatonin levels in the body.
 According to the Human Nutrition Research Center in North Dakota, a high magnesium diet has been found to be associated with deeper, less interrupted sleep.
 Good sources of magnesium in foods include fish, whole grains and green leafy vegetables.

 The most recently released study on magnesium for sleep comes from the University of Medical Sciences in Iran.
 Its subjects were 46 older adults, aged 60 to 75, who were experiencing insomnia.
 However, it’s interesting to note the researchers recommend their results be extended as a helpful aid to all ages of the general population.